 There’s nothing quite like a warm, comforting bowl of porridge to bring a smile to your face on a cold winter’s morning.
-And Jamie absolutely loves the stuff, so we’re handing over to him for his ultimate porridge recipe.
-Plus you’ll get a little insight into an adorable Oliver family tradition.
+And Jamie absolutely loves the stuff – so much so, in fact, that he even weaved it into his children's book, Billy & The Giant Adventure.

 THE OLIVER FAMILY RITUAL

 One of my earliest recollections of comfort food is also one of my earliest memories, full stop.
 I was about five years old and I’d been dropped off with my sister, Anna, to stay at my nan and grandad’s.
 They lived in a cute little bungalow, stuck to a budget, and cooked every single day.
 Because me and Anna lived in a pub, there wasn’t really a routine, but over at Nan and Grandad’s there was a real pattern to the day, starting at 7am sharp with Nan’s ritual of proper porridge-making.

 Anyway, back to the porridge making.
 Nan’s porridge was like nothing I’d ever tasted before – having researched it, hers was a classic Scottish method, and it was delicious.
 It was about the same time that Ready Brek launched with a brilliant campaign where a kid went to school absolutely glowing after tucking into a bowl.
 Certainly, my nan’s porridge gave me a glow – it was on another level.